 On this page

-The transition to democracy simultaneously brought about the dynamic development of Bulgarian civil society and the non-governmental sector.
-Despite the existing prejudices, volunteering is a strong feature of the non-governmental sector.
+The transition to democracy simultaneously brought about the dynamic development of Bulgarian civil society and the third sector.
+Despite the existing prejudices, volunteering is a strong feature of the third sector.
 Volunteering has become popular among young people who are willing to contribute to the social and economic development of the country.
-Significant efforts by various stakeholders have been made to enhance the this sector and to promote volunteering in Bulgaria.
-In 2000s non-profit organisations initiated a variety of activities, particularly for children and young people aiming at raising public awareness about the voluntary sector and positioning a better image of it in the minds of the Bulgarian people.
+Significant efforts by various stakeholders have been made to enhance the third sector and to promote volunteering in Bulgaria.
+In 2000 non-profit organisations initiated a variety of activities, particularly for children and young people, thus raising public awareness about the voluntary sector and positioning a better image of it in the minds of the Bulgarian people.
 The connection between democratic participation, active citizenship and volunteering is slowly strengthening.